kelbrad7/CodeLabs-Exercises/README.md

 2.2 Looping through an array of object; creating and appending elements.

 2.3 Finding the multiples of a number with a function.

+3.1 Create a function that takes in an argument and uses string interpolation to print that arguments value somewhere in a text string.

+3.2 Create an application that, on button click, runs a function that prints out a users name, age, and occupation

+Create a function that takes an object and returns the keys and values as separate arrays.
+Return the keys sorted alphabetically and their corresponding values in the same order.